The Right Care in the Right Place

 You can find our registration with Healthcare Improvement Scotland here.

 At House of Hearing we are delighted when we can accept referrals and refer on where appropriate.
 If you are a Health Care Professional whose patient would like to access the specialist facilities available in one of our clinics, then we would be happy to see them.
 We accept referrals most commonly for our Clinical Ear Care clinics which are unique in Scotland as they are ENT trained and Nurse led.

 Since the National Institute for Health and Care Excellence (NICE) offered guidance that ear syringing is no longer acceptable practice, it is not always clear which clinical ear care services should be offered and in what setting.
 NICE also go on to recommend that patients can be referred to a specialist ear care service and that is exactly what we provide.
-See link below for more detail on that NICE guidance:
+For more detail on that NICE guidance, click here

 Why Can Ear Wax be a Problem?

 Everybody has ear wax and we all understand that the ear produces it for very good reasons.
 Sometimes however an ear will become blocked and this can happen for a variety of reasons because ear wax is created by modified sweat glands.

 A common reason for blocked ear canals of course is self-treatment by patients by using cotton buds.
 In many cases unfortunately patients will simply push wax back in, rather than getting it out.